-Felonies are considered to be much more serious crimes, and can result in two or more years imprisonment.
+Felonies are considered to be much more serious crimes and can result in two or more years of imprisonment.
 Because they are more serious than misdemeanors they will almost always result in a prison sentence.
-In addition to more serious immediate consequences, a felony can result in long term consequences even after a sentence has been served, such as the right to vote, serve on a jury, hold a liquor license, own a firearm, etc. Because felony convictions are public record, employers can easily discover them on background checks and this often results in the loss of employment as well as hindering future job opportunities.
+In addition to more serious immediate consequences, a felony can result in long-term consequences even after a sentence has been served, such as the right to vote, serve on a jury, hold a liquor license, own a firearm, etc. Because felony convictions are public records, employers can easily discover them on background checks and this often results in the loss of employment as well as hindering future job opportunities.

 Examples of common felony charges in Michigan include but are not limited to:

 Unfortunately, there are many ways in which an individual can find themselves in serious legal trouble for a seemingly innocuous offense such as possession of a drug for personal use or just simply being in the wrong place at the wrong time.
 The traps and pitfalls of the complex legal system in Michigan can result in individuals being faced with felony charges, and it is important that they do not risk their futures by hiring an inadequate legal defense.